Introduction

 Connectivity

-The Connectivity tab integrates with a 3rd party SIM management platform to provide SIM management functionality within the Cumulocity IoT Device management application.
+The Connectivity tab integrates with a 3rd party SIM management platform to provide SIM management functionality within the Cumulocity Device management application.
 The tab appears for a device when all of the following criteria are met:

 - Connectivity microservice is subscribed and configured